 When configuring SEO settings for your store's products, it is highly recommended that you also configure SEO settings for categories and subcategories.

 Tips and Special Settings

-Maintaining high quality, helpful and substantial information on your site will increase your chances your product pages being accurately indexed by search engines.
+Maintaining high quality, helpful, and substantial information on your site will increase the chances of your product pages being accurately indexed by search engines.

 Disabling Search Engine Agents